opentok/opentok-reconnection/README.md

 This project contains sample code demonstrating the [OpenTok](https://tokbox.com/developer/) Automatic Reconnection feature.

-With Automatic Reconnections, your client can now automatically reconnect to OpenTok sessions after temporary drops in network connectivity.
+With Automatic Reconnection, your client can now automatically reconnect to OpenTok sessions after temporary drops in network connectivity.
 If you have a mobile client using OpenTok, the feature helps restore connectivity during transitions between network interfaces such as Wi-Fi and LTE, allowing you to build a more robust integration and end-user experience.